agantonov/openconfig/README.md

 The next action is the configuration modification.
 We will do the following:
   - Create interface: ae83.4083
   - Add inteface ae83.4083 to L3VPN openconfig-vrf
-  - Add static route to L3VPN openconfig-vrf
+  - Add a static route to L3VPN openconfig-vrf
   - Add another term to export static routes from L3VPN openconfig-vrf

-In order to do that I will apply the XML configuration file [openconfig-update.xml](https://github.com/agantonov/openconfig/blob/main/openconfig-update.xml):
+To accomplish this, I will apply the XML configuration file [openconfig-update.xml](https://github.com/agantonov/openconfig/blob/main/openconfig-update.xml):
 ```
 $ python3 load_config.py openconfig-update.xml xml mx204-83